 Course fees include arrival tea/coffee, lunches and snacks at breaks and training materials (workbooks, solutions booklets, and electronic copies of the case files).
 Computers with Xchanger Suite are available for use during the training event.
 Computers may be shared with other attendees.

-- Overview of Xist capabilities and applications
+- Overview of Xist interface and the benefits of HTRI methods

 - Guidelines for specifying fluid properties